Learn this simple way to chop parsley and cilantro so that you have a beautiful and nourishing garnish for all of your meals!

 Add fresh herbs as a garnish to dishes for a pop of color and flavor.

 If you have leftovers, store fresh chopped herbs in a tupperware container for up to 3 days in the refrigerator.
 Use fresh chopped parsley in Mediterranean, American, or Italian dishes as a bright addition to soups, salads, sauces, or dressings.
-Use chopped cilantro in Mexican, Indian, or Thai dishes for a tasty flavor boost.
+Chopped cilantro is great in Mexican, Indian, or Thai dishes.